seckardt/grunt-protractor-webdriver/README.md

 ## Release History

+* v0.1.4 - No code changes.
+Just had to push new release as v0.1.3 seems to be lost in the NPM repo...
 * v0.1.3 - Fix regression of v0.1.2 with wrong Selenium server path being used.
 Add additional exit handlers for `.on('error')`, `.on('uncaughtException')` and `.on('SIGINT')`.
 * v0.1.2 - Harden waiting for all browser sessions to be deleted before shutdown.
 Due to possible race-conditions with log statements for multiple browser sessions in one line, the session counter didn't work properly.
 * v0.1.1 - Ensure waiting for eventual `Selenium is already running` message on failure.
 Ensure waiting for all browser sessions to be deleted before shutdown.